Acropora nasuta: Ecology

 Acropora nasuta is a zooxanthellate coral.
 This means that it has symbiotic dinoflagellate algae living within its tissues and these employ photosynthesis to make complex carbohydrates from which the coral benefits.
 Besides this, the coral gets nourishment from the polyps which project from the corallites at night and extend their tentacles to feed on plankton.
 There are usually barnacles of several species growing on the branches of the coral and certain species of small fish, crabs and shrimps live permanently among the branches.
 The crown-of-thorns starfish (Acanthaster planci) preferentially feeds on Acropora species corals.

 Status

 The main threat affecting Acropora nasuta is the destruction of the coral reefs where it lives.
 Although relatively common, it is a shallow water species and susceptible to bleaching and coral diseases.
 It is also collected for the reef aquarium trade.
 Corals in general are expected to be impacted by rising sea temperatures and ocean acidification.
-For these reasons, the IUCN has listed Acropora nasuta as being "Near Threatened".
+For these reasons, the IUCN has listed Acropora nasuta as being an endangered species.